RV rentals in Aurora, Colorado

 Do RV rental prices in Aurora vary by season?

 Yes, significantly.
 Peak summer rates (June-August): $150-250/day.
 Shoulder season (March-May, Sept-Nov): $125-180/day (20-30% savings).
 Off-season (Dec-Feb): $100-150/day (30-40% savings).
 Holiday weekends (Memorial Day, 4th of July, Labor Day) command premium rates 30-40% above normal.
-Booking during shoulder season for popular Colorado destinations like Hot Springs and Buffalo National River can save $400-600 on a week-long rental.
+Booking during shoulder season for popular Colorado destinations like Rocky Mountain National Park and Great Sand Dunes can save $400-600 on a week-long rental.

 What's the security deposit for an RV rental in Aurora?